 Reducing Reliance on The Bay-Delta

 The Sacramento-San Joaquin Bay-Delta is a network of islands and waterways at the confluence of the Sacramento and San Joaquin rivers east of San Francisco Bay.
-The Bay-Delta is also the hub of the State Water Project (SWP), a water storage and delivery system stretching over 700 miles from Lake Oroville to its termination at Lake Perris.
-The SWP is owned by the State of California and operated by the California Department of Water Resources.
+The Bay-Delta is also the hub of the State Water Project, a water storage and delivery system stretching over 700 miles from Lake Oroville in Butte County to its termination at Lake Perris in Riverside County.
+The State Water Project is owned by the State of California and operated by the California Department of Water Resources.
 Water from the Bay-Delta comes to the San Diego region via the State Water Project through the Metropolitan Water District of Southern California.

-Efforts have been made in recent years to address the Bay-Delta’s complex environmental and water supply challenges.
-While water from the Bay-Delta is a critical resource for more than 25 million of Californians, San Diego County is doing their part by reducing reliance on it.
+The Water Authority has a long history of supporting efforts to address the Bay-Delta’s complex environmental and water supply challenges.
+While water from the Bay-Delta is a critical resource for more than 25 million Californians, San Diego County is doing their part by reducing reliance on it.

 Dig deeper, learn moreCalifornia Department of Water Resources Site Bay Delta Factsheet